adashen/edge-scaffolding/README.md

 3. The **Docker** folder under the project holds the DockerFiles per platforms.
 For example, the Docker file for linux-x64 platform should be at "./Docker/linux-x64/DockerFile".

 ## "edge.deployment" File
 The deployment includes both third-party images and the self contained modules under modules folder.
 The file references modules thorugh docker image, and sets the runtime properties of each module.
-To avoid the continous version change of the self-contained modules (modules in "modules" folder) in this file, it uses a formated image variable to reference the self-contained module. (${modules.<modulename>.<platform>.image}) The variable will later be replaced by the exact image value and generate the final deploy manifest deployment.json file.
+To avoid the continous version change of the self-contained modules (modules in "modules" folder) in this file, it uses a formated image variable to reference the self-contained module. (${modules.`<modulefoldername`>.`<platform`>.image}) The variable will later be replaced by the exact image value and generate the final deploy manifest deployment.json file.

 ## Usage
 1. Init the edge project with edge-scaffolding.